djhshih/wdl-canales/README.md

 ## Test the workflows

-Requirements:
+The workflows are continuously tested on pre-generated test data on [Travis](https://travis-ci.org/djhshih/wdl-canales).

+To run these tests yourself, you need to first fulfill the following requirements:
 - java (jre8)
 - docker

-The workflows can be run on pre-generated test data by
+Then, you can simply do

 ```
 make check
 ```

-The exit codes of all tasks are printed to `stdout`.
+The exit codes of each task is printed to `stdout`.

 ## Generate test data